NancyZhang26/silly_blog/posts/calistoryep6.md

 The birds were chirping.
 It was 5 am.
 The sky turned baby blue, and I was staring at my empty desktop.
 Yep, I know I should start downloading files from my cloud storage ASAP, but I was just so shocked and astonished by my stupidity. ***<u>I was mortified.***</u>

-Sort of did everything while shivering due to the lack of sleep later.
-I finally started restoring files in a UCLA classroom.
+Sort of did everything while shivering due to the lack of sleep.
+Later, I finally started restoring files in a UCLA classroom.

 Jiayi and I were sitting in the back rows ***<u>watching some people online shopping and others being studious.***</u> It was something like a literature + philosophy class, and the prof mentioned “Harry Potter’ at least 5 times.
 I like Harry Potter.